15532th/avtdl/README.md

 Before automating download process it is a good idea to try doing it manually and ensure everything is working properly.
 This section provides overview on some tools that can be used for archiving livestreams, including solutions that offer monitoring in addition to downloading and can be used as a single-purpose alternative to avtdl.

-Old versions of these tools (as well as avtdl itself) can sometimes not be able to work with streaming sites they support due to breaking changes on the site side, so in case of problems it worth checking that most recent version is used.
+Old versions of these tools (as well as avtdl itself) might sometimes not be able to work with streaming sites they support due to breaking changes on the site side, so in case of problems it worth checking that most recent version is used.

 Only a brief description is offered here.
 Refer to each tool documentation for full list of available options and adjust suggested command lines to fit specific use case.

+All the tools support customization of output name format and can download limited access streams if authorization cookies file in Netscape format is provided.

 ##### Youtube

-[ytarchive](https://github.com/Kethsar/ytarchive) is a tool to download upcoming and ongoing livestreams.
+[ytarchive](https://github.com/Kethsar/ytarchive) is a tool for downloading upcoming and ongoing livestreams.
 Checks scheduled date and waits for upcoming livestream, can monitor channel for livestreams and download them as they start.
 Typical command would be

     ytarchive --threads 4 --add-metadata --thumbnail --wait {url} best